MathysDaniel/Morphological_Pattern_Discovery/README.md

 These mathematical tools allow for:

-    The detection of recurring rhythmic or melodic structures.
+    The detection of repeated musical patterns.

-    The estimation of local and global time signatures.
+    The estimation of local time signatures.

     The exploration of polymetric phenomena within complex compositions.